 Simple issues can balloon into expensive disasters due to inflexibility.

-And it is not just maintenance; call barring, forwarding, hunt groups can cost money to implement on physical phone systems.
+And it is not just VoIP vs Analog maintenance; call barring, forwarding, hunt groups can cost money to implement on physical phone systems.
 International calling bundles and call termination is far more expensive when achieved through lines.
 When comparing VoIP vs Analog in terms of versatility, there’s no comparison.

 Mentioned earlier, many providers including BT (UK), AT&T / Verizon (US), NTT (Japan, DE Telekoms (Germany) and more, have announced the discontinuation of line-base telephony.
 This shift is certain to spring huge growth in the VoIP and Unified Communications market.